 Like many other areas of nursing, the med surg nurse will begin his or her shift in report.
 The off-going nurses share information with the oncoming nurses about their patients.
-The number of patients a med surg nurse nurse will care for during the shift will vary depending up the state and facility in which you work.
+The number of patients a med surg nurse will care for during the shift will vary depending on the state and facility in which you work.

-A good nurse to patient ratio on a med surg unit, in my personal experience at the bedside, is 4 patients to 1 nurse.
-With 4 patients, I can keep information about them straight easily, have enough time to see each one and not feel rushed through interactions to get my other patient’s medications and tasks addressed.
+A good nurse-to-patient ratio on a med surg unit, in my personal experience at the bedside, is 4 patients to 1 nurse.
+With 4 patients, I can keep information about them straight easily, have enough time to see each one, and not feel rushed through interactions to get my other patient’s medications and tasks addressed.
 I’ve seen ratios as high as 1 nurse to 7, 8, and 9 patients on med surg units, however.
-Therefore, if you’re looking to become a med surg nurse, make sure you ask about the nurse to patient ratios in the interview because they can vary widely.
+Therefore, if you’re looking to become a med surg nurse, make sure you ask about the nurse-to-patient ratios in the interview because they can vary widely.

-Report typically lasts about 30 minutes, so around 5 minutes per patient plus some time to have a short huddle of the entire shift of nursing staff members, and some time to find each nurse to obtain report from.
+Report typically lasts about 30 minutes, so around 5 minutes per patient plus some time to have a short huddle of the entire shift of nursing staff members, and some time to find each nurse to obtain a report from.